y-a-v-a/node-gd/README.md

 ## Installation on Windows 7

-Please open an issue if you have the answer. i'm sure it works, i just don't have ready the exact commands.
+Please open an issue if you have the answer.
+I'm sure it works, I just don't have ready the exact commands.

 ## Usage